redox-os/book/src/porting-applications.md

 A Rust application can have one or more Cargo packages to build, read the common assumptions below:

-- Most Rust applications with a `src` folder use one Cargo package, thus you can use the `cargo` template.
+- Most Rust applications with a `src` directory use one Cargo package, thus you can use the `cargo` template.
 - Most Rust applications with multiple Cargo packages name the main package with the name of the application.

 Beyond these common source code organization, there are special cases.